← Back to 史記

 使 使使 使 使 退 使

-In the thirty-sixth year, Yinghuo guarded the heart.
-There was a falling star that descended to Dong commandery, reached the earth and became a stone.
-The qianshou or carved on its stone, 'The First Emperor dies and the earth divides.'
-The First Emperor heard it and dispatched the imperial secretary to pursue and ask.
-None confessed.
-He completely took the dwellers beside the stone and executed them, then burned and melted its stone.
+In the thirty-sixth year, Yinghuo lingered in the Heart mansion.
+There was a falling star that descended in Dong Commandery, reached the earth, and became a stone.
+Someone among the common people carved on the stone, 'The First Emperor dies, and the earth is divided.'
+The First Emperor heard of it and sent the imperial secretary to pursue and question the suspects.
+None confessed, so he arrested and executed everyone living beside the stone, then burned and melted the stone.
 The First Emperor was not happy.
 He had the scholars compose immortal true person poems, and wherever he traveled and toured the world, he transmitted commands to musicians to sing and string them.
 In autumn, an envoy from east of the pass, at night passed the Huayin Pingshu road.
 Someone holding a jade disk blocked the envoy and said, 'For me, leave it to the Fen Pool jun.'
 He then said, 'This year the ancestral dragon dies.'
-The envoy asked its reason, then he suddenly was not seen.
-He placed its jade disk and left.
-The envoy offered the jade disk and completely reported it.
+The envoy asked the reason, but the man suddenly vanished.
+He left the jade disk behind and departed.
+The envoy presented the jade disk and reported the whole affair.
 The First Emperor was silent for a long time, then said, 'Mountain ghosts certainly do not exceed knowing one year's matters.'
 He retired and spoke, saying, 'Ancestral dragons are people's ancestors.'
 He had the imperial storehouse examine the jade disk; it was the jade disk sunk when traveling and crossing the Jiang in the twenty-eighth year.
-Thereupon the First Emperor divined it; the hexagram obtained travel and move as auspicious.
-He moved thirty thousand households north of the river to Yuzhong.
+The First Emperor then divined about it, and the hexagram indicated that travel and relocation would be auspicious.
+He relocated thirty thousand households north of the river to Yuzhong.
 He conferred nobility one level.

 43